articles

 Step 4: Share scorecards

 Give suppliers visibility into their own performance metrics.
 This creates accountability and a shared language for improvement conversations.
+If you do not have a scorecard yet, start with our free vendor scorecard template.

 Step 5: Expand to all suppliers